smyachenkov/blog/content/posts/code-for-slides.md

 date: 2020-08-11T00:00:00+03:00
 draft: false
 tags: [programming]
-description: "How to make code in slides look better."
 ---

 Sometimes, I need to show some code in my slides.
 It can be an internal presentation for 3-5 developers, an online meetup, or a live event.
 And many times, I have found myself trying to recover the lost code style configuration or to recreate a color palette from the previous presentation.